wwarthen/RomWBW/trunk/Apps/dougs-devo/readme.txt

+Note: This file is down-level.
+The best source is in crossdev.

 This file, "allfiles.lbr" is the complete contents of my A: drive, on which I develop all my apps and utilities.
 Once you have your system running with storage (ppide,ide,sd,...), configure to use